-Many patients state that their single biggest concern with going to the dentist is the placement ofcrowns.
+Many patients state that their single largest concern with going to the dentist is the placement of crowns.

-Part of this concern has been linked to the number of times that you must visit a dentist’s office and the overall time that you are required to be in the dental chair.
+Part of this concern has been linked to the number of times that you must visit a dentist’s office as well as the overall time that you are required to be in the dental chair.
 While this can be an uncomfortable and time-consuming process, there is now an easier way to reclaim your dental health.

-Single-visit crowns are a fast and efficient way to get the crowns that you need.
-It’s easier to schedule a single appointment and receive the same quality of dental work that you previously expected.
+Single-visit crowns are an efficient way to get the crowns that you need and it’s easier to schedule a single appointment and receive the same quality of dental work than you previously expected.

 A dental crown is a restorative process in which a tooth or tooth implant is completely covered or capped by a special material that looks like your natural tooth.

 This helps to protect the underlying tooth and provide a chewing surface that functions as a normal tooth.